proximax-storage/cpp-xpx-storage-user-app/README.md

 **Build and libraries-build issues**

-When re-building the Boost or Boost libraries:
+When re-building the Boost or Boost libraries, you can try to check these first:
 - Try to clear the cache for Boost to detect again, or try cleaning up before re-building (b2 clean).
 And make sure everything is build
 - Make sure that the Boost version you built was properly installed
 - Remember to reset caches (delete CMake cache) when running CMake
-- If you get `missing stacktrace_backtrace` error, and you are still not able to build the stacktrace library by using b2 command, then refer to `Missing stacktrace_backtrace` section below.
+- If you get `missing stacktrace_backtrace` error, and you are still not able to build the stacktrace library by using b2 command, then refer to `Missing stacktrace_backtrace error` section below.

 **Missing stacktrace_backtrace error**